deathstar/QServCollect/readme.txt

 -----------

 1) Download QServ by [clicking here](https://codeload.github.com/deathstar/QServCollect/zip/master)
-- `git clone https://github.com/deathstar/QServCollect.git` for command line (requires git): `sudo apt-get install git-all` or http://sourceforge.net/projects/git-osx-installer/ you can just download the zip from the website and place it on your web server if you do not wish to install git to use the command line code to download QServ.
+- run "git clone https://github.com/deathstar/QServCollect.git" from command line (requires git): "sudo apt-get install git-all" or http://sourceforge.net/projects/git-osx-installer/ you can just download the zip from the website and place it on your web server if you do not wish to install git to use the command line code to download QServ.

-2) place the QServCollect-master folder on your Desktop and make sure it's named accordingly
+2) place the QServCollect folder on your Desktop and make sure it's named accordingly

-3) Open command line and type: `cd Desktop/QServCollect-master`
+3) Open command line and type: "cd Desktop/QServCollect"

-4) Run the cmake command (or select the QServCollect folder from the CMake GUI): `cmake .`
+4) Run the cmake command (or select the QServCollect folder from the CMake GUI): "cmake ."

-5) Run the make command: `make`
+5) Run the make command: "make"

-6) Run the start server command: `./qserv` for a live log, `nohup ./qserv &` for background
+6) Run the start server command: "./qserv" for a live log, "nohup ./qserv &" for background

-Note: if you just use `./qserv` you will need to keep the window open to keep the server running.
-It is suggested that you always run `nohup ./qserv &` to keep the server up in the background and output the log to nohup.out.
+Note: if you just use "./qserv" you will need to keep the window open to keep the server running.
+It is suggested that you always run "nohup ./qserv &" to keep the server up in the background and output the log to nohup.out.

-- Press Control-C to stop, or use `top` to get the PID of QServ then use `kill PID` to kill a background server
+- Press Control-C to stop, or use "top" to get the PID of QServ then use "kill PID" to kill a background server

 CONFIGURATION
 -------------

 - Configure general attributes in config/server-init.cfg
 - Add authkeys in config/users.cfg
-- Type `chmod 777 config/flagruns.cfg` from command line to give QServ permission to store flagruns.
+- Type "chmod 777 config/flagruns.cfg" from command line to give QServ permission to store flagruns.
 Or, just change the permissions of the config/flagruns.cfg file to Full Access (optional)
-- Type `chmod 777 packages; chmod 777 base` from command line to give QServ permission to store maps.
+- Type "chmod 777 packages; chmod 777 base" from command line to give QServ permission to store maps.
 Or just change the permissions of the packages/base folder to Full Access (optional)

 TROUBLESHOOTING
 ---------------